Purpose

 All electronic documents stored on UF-owned computers may be considered UF intellectual property.

-CLAS IT normally does not monitor the contents of user files stored on the CLAS IT servers.
+CLAS IT normally does not monitor the contents of user files stored on CLAS IT servers.
 CLAS IT may monitor the volume and type of files in order to provide better service to our departments, particularly if a unit is low on disk resources.

 In the event of a system intrusion (aka “break-in”), we may be required to examine files that meet the attacker’s modus operandi.
 This includes suspiciously-named files, files created immediately following the intrusion, etc.